-Athletes are permitted to participate in more than one Club based Team Sprint event (e.g. challenge men, open and/or CCUNC).
-Skiers are not permitted to participate in both Club and Division Team Sprints.
+Athletes are permitted to participate in more than one Club based Team Sprint event (e.g. Challenge, Open and/or CCUNC).

 The team sprints will include timed semi-final heats and a final.
 If fewer than 15 teams are entered, a single final will be run in the class.
 Maximum semi-final field should be 15 - 18 at the discretion of the Jury.
 Teams will be seeded according to the sum of distance CPL.